Heathcliff4689/QuickServer/README.md

 ### QuickServer

-A latestly branch is in v0.3.
+A latestly version is in branch v0.3.